6G Channel Modeling: Requirement, Measurement, Methodology and Simulator

-Considering the prevalent use of reflective RIS, it is often placed between the transmitter and receiver, resulting in a cascaded channel known as the Tx-RIS-Rx channel.
-The main objective of this subsection is to construct an effective cascaded RIS channel model to accurately capture the response characteristics of the RIS and channel properties, while balancing the model complexity and accuracy.
+Considering the prevalent use of reflective RIS, it is often placed between the transmitter and receiver, resulting in a concatenated channel known as the Tx-RIS-Rx channel.
+The main objective of this subsection is to construct an effective concatenated RIS channel model to accurately capture the response characteristics of the RIS and channel properties, while balancing the model complexity and accuracy.

 The current main channel modeling method is statistical channel modeling based on GBSM, as mentioned in Section II.B.
 This method considers the presence of many clusters and multipaths in the wireless channel and describes their delay, angle, power, and other parameters through specific statistical distributions.
 Given the potential use of RISs in various frequency bands and service scenarios in future wireless networks, it is necessary to develop an RIS channel model that is suitable for full frequency bands and all scenarios.
 The GBSM-based statistical channel model has the advantage of scalability and can be easily extended to different communication scenarios.
 Therefore, it is expected to be an effective approach for modeling RIS channels \cite{ghw}.